 Hard disks, both cased and bare, might have termination resistors built into the PCB.
 That's fine if the drive is at the end of the chain - you won't need a normal terminator - but you'll have to pull the resistors out if it isn't.
 The drive's supplier may be able to help you with this, or ask a knowledgeable friend.

-Note that some drives have termination turned on or off according to the position of jumper clips or perhaps dip switches.
+Note that some drives have termination turned on or off according to the position of jumper clips or perhaps dip switches, often labelled 'TE' on the PCB.
 Try to avoid these if you don't know how to change the setting.

 If you're putting a bare drive inside an SE, again you'll need to be aware of whether or not it is terminated.
 Internal drives do need to be terminated.